varun-io-eng/crypto-stock-market-impact/README.md

 # Crypto Impact on Global Stock Market Indices

-> **Internship Research Project** — Analysing the impact of cryptocurrency markets on stock market indices across 10 developed and 8 emerging economies.
+> **Research Project** — Analysing the impact of cryptocurrency markets on stock market indices across 10 developed and 8 emerging economies.

 ---